Health Interest

 Pomegranate juice 240-480 ml

-Finally, it should be noted that any diet promising to lower cholesterol quickly should be viewed with skepticism and caution.
-It takes at least six months to see the results of dietary and lifestyle changes in cholesterol levels.
+Finally, it should be noted that it takes at least six months to see the results of dietary and lifestyle changes in cholesterol levels.

 It is recommended to complement these recommendations with aerobic physical activity for the best results.